 Use the search bar and "Views" menu to narrow down your list.

-You can scroll through all results on one page.
-For example, you can scroll through your whole campaign, or all the creatives in your advertiser.
-You can also use the back and forward arrows ( and ) on the upper right to skip between groups of rows.
+You can scroll through up to 100 results on one page.
+For example, you can scroll through everything in your campaign or creatives in your advertiser.
+You can also use the previous page and next page buttons on the upper right to skip between groups of 100 rows.

 Toggle between all and selected rows with the buttons on the upper left.
 Click All to show all rows.
 Click Selected to show only rows you select, plus their assignments (where applicable).